Script Revision Lab in English

 The two-week residential workshop is held every year in August in Tzintzuntzan, a small town in the State of Michoacán, Mexico, approximately 50 km from the city of Morelia.
 The workshop, writing, and living spaces are tucked amidst the beauty of the Sierra Madre Mountains, overlooking Lake Pátzcuaro, a quiet natural retreat.

 In each workshop session, participants present work to the group.
-In total, each participant will have three opportunities to present work at different stages of the rewriting and revision process.
+In total, each participant has three opportunities to present work at different stages of the rewriting and revision process.
 Participants can discuss their work at crucial stages of writing, refine story ideas and visual language, further develop characters, and hone structure.
-The facilitator will guide discussion both to ensure that it addresses the unique challenges the presenter is struggling with and so that other participants can gain insight into their own challenges.
+The facilitator guides discussion both to ensure that it addresses the unique challenges the presenter is struggling with and so that other participants can gain insight into their own challenges.
 The focus here is on close readings, rigorous analysis, and a supportive, collegial group mentality.

 Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.

-After the residential workshop is over, two follow-up sessions are held online in October and in January.
+After the residential workshop is over, a follow-up session is held online in January/February.
 Participants are expected to have progressed with their scripts to the stage of an extensive rewrite of their draft.
 The follow-up sessions with the facilitator focus on the rewrites, remaining issues and possible solutions.